Jewellery Instructor Bios

 Department head, jewellery art & design

 Karin Jones was born and raised in Vancouver, BC, and received a diploma in Jewellery Art and Design from Vancouver, Community College in 1993.
 In 1995-96 she apprenticed under Master Goldsmiths Heinz and Hermann Laatzen in Hamburg, Germany.
 Since then she has worked as a goldsmith and designer at some of Vancouver's best jewellery stores, created and marketed a line of silver and enamel jewellery, and perfected her own method of Damascene inlay, an age-old technique for inlaying silver and gold on steel.
 Her work has been exhibited in Canada, the United States, Finland, Korea, and Japan.
-She has taken a leave from the Master of Fine Arts in Jewellery and Craft program, at NSCAD University in Halifax, Nova Scotia, of which she has completed her first year, to accept the teaching position at VCC.
+She completed her Master of Fine Arts in Craft (specialization in Jewellery) at Nova Scotia College of Art & Design University in April 2018.

 Instructor, jewellery art & design